Chasing the Plague in Edinburgh—June 2023

 2023: CMR in Latvia

-Communication, Media, and Rhetoric Professors Barbara Burke and Nadezhda Sotirova plan to lead "Communicating Sustainability" (CMR 2023, 2 credits, IP) in Valmiera, Latvia, in collaboration with Vidzeme University of Applied Sciences in mid-July 2023.
+Communication, Media, and Rhetoric Professors Barbara Burke and Nadezhda Sotirova plan to lead "Communicating Sustainability" (CMR 2023, 2 credits, IP) in Valmiera, Latvia, in collaboration with Vidzeme University of Applied Sciences in mid-June 2023.
 This program is open to all students.

 This course is proposed to be offered as an IP Gen Ed.